FOCUS-Carmakers face soaring metal costs with Russian supplies at risk

 "First, what happens is that we have an escalation of cost that comes from raw materials and energy that is going to put more pressure on the business model," he said.

-Aluminium CMAL3 and palladium XPD= both hit record highs on Monday while nickel CMNI3, which is also used to make stainless steel, surged to its highest since 2007.
+Aluminium CMAL3 and palladium XPD= both hit record highs on Monday while nickel CMNI3, which is also used to make stainless steel, crossed the $100,000-a-tonne level for the first time ever on Tuesday.

 Andreas Weller, chief executive of Aludyne, which makes aluminium and magnesium die-cast parts for automakers, said his European business has seen a 60% rise in the cost of aluminium over the past four months, as well as soaring energy bills.